Spinoza’s Physical Theory

 Spinoza goes on to express the hope that he may live long enough to discuss these matter more clearly, since “there has been no opportunity … to arrange these matters in proper order.”
 He died before the opportunity arose.

 But perhaps he did present all the elements of these matters, though in improper, hence inadequate, order.
 The obvious place to look for such a presentation is in the so-called “Physical Interlude” (hereinafter PI) following IIp13s, in which Spinoza gives his most extended and detailed discussion of his own views about the nature of bodies and their principles of distinction and individuation.
 But the PI seems to offer little help.
 First, at least at the time of letter 83, Spinoza thought that what was needed to help explain variety in matter was an appeal to an attribute that expresses infinite and eternal essence.
 Yet the text of the PI makes no appeal to the infinitude, eternality or expressive nature of extension or any other attribute.
 More importantly, at least on the face of it, the account of the individuation of bodies presented in the PI moves in much the same futile circle as that offered by Descartes.
 That motion serves to individuate bodies is quite explicit in PIDL1: “Bodies are distinguished from one another by reason of motion and rest, speed and slowness.”
-PID5 goes on to define “body, or Individual”, in terms of motion, and presupposing a number of bodies:
+PID5 goes on to define “body, or Individual”, in terms of motion, and in a way that presupposes a plurality of bodies:

 When a number of bodies, whether of the same or of different size, are so constrained by other bodies that they lie upon one another, or, if they so move, whether with the same degree or different degrees of speed, that they communicate their motions to each other in a certain fixed manner, we shall say that those bodies are united with one another and that they all together compose one body or Individual, which is distinguished from the others by this union of bodies.

-Commentators have tried various strategies for finessing the apparent circularity in the Physical Interlude's account of the diversity in matter.
+Commentators have tried various strategies for finessing the apparent circularity in the PI's account of the diversity in matter.
 Klever (1988) urges that the key to understanding Spinoza's concept of matter is to see that physical nature is not to be conceived as an infinite extended expanse that somehow is put into motion, but as, fundamentally, matter-in-motion (“moles in motu”).
 According to Klever, “movement and rest in extension are examples of immediate production by God, whereas the face of the universe with its infinite variations is an example of the mediate effects, which are a product of movement in its turn.”
 On this interpretation, Spinoza, rather than seeing motion as a received quality of matter, conceives “matter as consequence of motion” (Klever 1988, p.
 171).
 This reading arguably answers Spinoza's call to explain the variety in matter through an attribute that expresses eternal and infinite essence.
 If God creates extended matter, and then, in a separate act, sets it in motion, the attribute of Extension would not suffice as an eternal expression of infinite essence, since it requires God's additional action in its expression of power.

 But if this is right, then “motion and rest” of the physical interlude cannot simply be the ordinary motion and rest of bodies.
 What then are they?
 Klever waxes vague and anachronistic here, straightaway seeking to validate his claim rhetorically by citing it as precedent of the view of contemporary physics: “in this reversal [Spinoza] anticipates modern physics by which mass is considered as product of energy” (ibid).
 (Hampshire (1987) contains similar remarks).